L'Institut Paris Region

 Partnerships

-Planning and Transport
+Urban Planning and Transport

 Dany NGUYEN-LUONG

-Director, Mobility and Transport department
+Department of Mobility and Transport

 Sandrine BARREIRO